TBen2000/Pretix2Nextcloud/README.md

 <br>

 ### Alternative for advandced users:
-If you're running Docker Swarm and want to use Docker secrets instead of environment variables for sensitive data like API tokens and passwords, set your secrets and hand over the names for the secrets in following environment variables:
+If you're running Docker Swarm and want to use Docker secrets instead of environment variables for sensitive data like API tokens and passwords, you can set your secrets and hand over their names in following environment variables:

 - `NEXTCLOUD_USERNAME_SECRET_NAME` instead of `NEXTCLOUD_USERNAME`
 - `NEXTCLOUD_PASSWORD_SECRET_NAME` instead of `NEXTCLOUD_PASSWORD`